ARTS 2580: Special Topics in Sculpture: The Body

 William Bennett, Associate Professor

-The human figure has been a subject of human making for thousands of years and shows no sign of disappearing as we forge into the 21st century.
-From the “Venus” of Willendorf to Anthony Gormley and Louise Bourgeois, the human figure as an art object has an ancient past, provocative present and seemingly secure future as humans continue to ask, wonder, ponder, dream, question and ask who we were, who we are, and what will we become.
-This course will address this continuing fascination with our bodies by using sculpture research projects involving new and old representations of ourselves.
+The human figure has been an obsession and subject of human making for thousands of years and shows no sign of disappearing as we forge into the 21st century.
+From the “Venus” of Willendorf to Anthony Gormley and Louise Bourgeois, the human figure as an art object has an ancient past, provocative present and seemingly secure future as humans continue to wonder, ponder, dream, question and ask: Who we were?
+Who we are?
+What will we become?
+This course will address this continuing fascination with our bodies by using sculpture studio research projects involving new and old representations of ourselves.
 The class will be available to all without prerequisites and will include traditional and modern materials, methods, and practices.
 Personal sculptures and a collaborative sculpture installation will yield an exhibition “The Body”(working title) presented to the world January 13-31, with a reception on Final Fridays, January 30, 2015, 5:00 – 7:00PM at Ruffstuff Gallery, Ruffin Hall, UVA.

-ARTS 2610 Introduction to Drawing I
+ARTS 2610: Introduction to Drawing I (2 sections)

-Akemi Ohira Rollando, Associate Professor
+Akemi Ohira Rollando, Instructor, section 1

-ARTS 2620: Introduction to Drawing II
+ARTS 2620: Methodologies and Materials in Drawing II

 Dean Dass, Professor